quickplatinum/ickstarter-analysis/README.md

-# An Analysis of Kickstarter Campaigns
+# Kickstarter Analysis
 Performing analysis on Kickstarter data to uncover trends
+## An Analysis of Kickstarter Campaigns